 I decided to follow the general opinion that Vaccari used 30 different herbal ingredients in his masterpiece.

 In the 1970s, Galliano was a tremendous hit.
-Therefore, it is no surprise that most of the classic cocktail recipes asking for Galliano got created in the 70s.
+Therefore, it is no surprise that most classic cocktail recipes asking for Galliano got created in the 70s.

 During that time, Galliano just did an excellent job in marketing.
-Cocktails like the Yellow Bird or Barracuda would never have received that much recognition if it wasn't for Galliano.
+Cocktails like the Yellow Bird or Barracuda would never have received that much recognition if for Galliano.

 Nowadays, its popularity faded.
-It became more difficult to find in stores, and it's also only used rarely for new cocktail creations.
+It became more difficult to find in stores, and it's rarely part of new cocktail creations.